typelevel/typelevel.github.com/posts/2018-10-06-intro-to-mtl.md

 Exactly like `ReaderT`, it also includes another type parameter `E`, that represents that environment.

 If you're wondering why `ApplicativeAsk` has an `Applicative` field instead of just extending from `Applicative`, that is to avoid implicit ambiguities that arise from having multiple subclasses of a given type (here `Applicative`) in scope implicitly.
-So in this case we favor composition over inheritancem as otherwise, we could not e.g. use `Monad` together with `ApplicativeAsk`.
+So in this case we favor composition over inheritance as otherwise, we could not e.g. use `Monad` together with `ApplicativeAsk`.
 You can read more about this issue in this excellent [blog post by Adelbert Chang](https://typelevel.org/blog/2016/09/30/subtype-typeclasses.html).

 ### Effect type classes

 `ApplicativeAsk` is an example for what is at the core of Cats-mtl.
-Cats-mtl provides type classes for most common effects which let you choose what kind of effects you need without commiting to a specific monad transformer stack.
+Cats-mtl provides type classes for most common effects which let you choose what kind of effects you need without committing to a specific monad transformer stack.

 Ideally, you'd write all your code using only an abstract type constructor `F[_]` with different type class constraints and then at the end run that code with a specific data type that is able to fulfill those constraints.